 I use wood from the gardens of friends and families, and from wherever else I can find it.
-Then I use this wood to make spoons of all shapes and sizes.
+Then I hand carve this wood into spoons of all shapes and sizes.
 This means that no two spoons are exactly the same.
 Currently I have a number of designs of spoons that I’ve repeated and tested so that they’re the best they can be.
 I’ve now carved many of each of these and I’m confident you’ll enjoy using these products.

 If you’d like to buy a different spoon or product, the best thing to do is to follow me on Instagram (Rachel Bainton), or if you’re not on Instagram, there’s a link at the bottom of the page.
 Take a look at the types of things I carve, and if you see something you like, either message me, or email me.
 I’m happy to work with you to make sure you get the carve that’s right for you.
 Within the broad range of items that I carve, I try to impose a kind of structure to the pricing…

 - £18-22 – Cooking spoons / Serving Spoons